guoquan/imxnet/readme.md

 To further satisfiy the lazy ~~(in fact, I spell this word T-A-L-E-N-T)~~ guys who want to play with MXNet more cosily, for example, with `kitematic` UI controls or with `jupyter` (F/K/A `ipython notebook`) to work in a browser rather than a terminal, as myself, I build this repository.

-This repository is based on [kaixhin/mxnet](//hub.docker.com/r/kaixhin/mxnet) and I will be looking at the `CUDA` versions soon.
+This repository is based on [kaixhin/mxnet](//hub.docker.com/r/kaixhin/mxnet) and [kaixhin/cuda-mxnet:7.0](//hub.docker.com/r/kaixhin/cuda-mxnet:7.0).
+Non-GPU version is available as `latest` tag and GPU version is available as `cuda-7.0` tag.
+For GPU version, nvidia driver v346.46 is required according to [Kaixhin](//hub.docker.com/u/kaixhin)'s image.

 Features
 --